chadwhitacre/openpath/2024/a-tale-of-two-leaders/index.md

 ## Matt Mullenweg Is a Tragic Tyrant

-It is difficult for not to interpret Matt Mullenweg's behavior during this crisis through [the lens of Greek tragedy](https://brill.com/view/journals/agpt/40/2/article-p234_5.xml):
+It is difficult for me not to interpret Matt Mullenweg's behavior during this crisis through [the lens of Greek tragedy](https://brill.com/view/journals/agpt/40/2/article-p234_5.xml):